shreyastambe103/B.Tech-Project/README.md

 - `npm run check` — run TypeScript compiler checks
 - `npm run db:push` — run drizzle-kit push (if using drizzle migrations)

-## Troubleshooting

-- MongoDB connection errors: ensure `MONGODB_URI` is set and the server can reach the DB.
-Check logs printed by `server/config/db.ts`.
-- Port in use: change `PORT` env var or stop the process using the port.
-- sharp build errors on macOS: try `brew install vips` and then reinstall node modules.
-- If you see HMR or client issues in dev, make sure `npm run dev` is running the server (it runs `tsx server/index.ts`) and the server is in development mode so Vite middleware is mounted.

 ## API (examples)